marshallswain/feathers-pinia/docs/guide/model-instances.md

 <BlockQuote label="Tip About Reactivity">

 Model instances are NOT reactive until you call `instance.addToStore()`.
-A non-reactive model instance will update with the server data after `create`, only.
+However, a non-reactive model instance will update with the server data after `create`.
 If you want reactive data for `patch` or `update` methods, you need to call `instance.addToStore()`, first.
+If you want to bind to a template, you call `addToStore`, first.

 </BlockQuote>